open-mmlab/mmselfsup/docs_zh-CN/tutorials/6_benchmarks.md

 ## Detection

 Here we prefer to use MMDetection to do the detection task.
-First, make sure you have installed `MIM`, which is also a project of OpenMMLab.
-Please refer to [MIM](https://github.com/open-mmlab/mim/blob/main/docs/installation.md) for installation.
-Or simply from pypi
+First, make sure you have installed [MIM](https://github.com/open-mmlab/mim), which is also a project of OpenMMLab.
 ```shell
 pip install openmim
 ```
 It is very easy to install the package.

-Besides, please refer to MMDet for [installation](https://github.com/open-mmlab/mmdetection/blob/master/docs/get_started.md) and [data preparation](https://github.com/open-mmlab/mmdetection/blob/master/docs/1_exist_data_model.md)
+Besides, please refer to MMDet for [installation](https://github.com/open-mmlab/mmdetection/blob/master/docs/en/get_started.md) and [data preparation](https://github.com/open-mmlab/mmdetection/blob/master/docs/en/1_exist_data_model.md)

 After installation, you can run MMDet with simple command
 ```shell